Your Nursing Degree

 The nursing professional works in a variety of settings to include: hospitals, nursing homes, clinics

-According to the Bureau of Labor Statistics, employment of licensed practical and licensed vocational nurses (LPNs and LVNs) is projected to grow 12 percent from 2016 to 2026, faster than the average for all occupations.
+According to the Bureau of Labor Statistics, employment of licensed practical and licensed vocational nurses is projected to grow 6 percent from 2021 to 2031, about as fast as the average for all occupations.

 A number of chronic conditions, such as diabetes and obesity, have become more prevalent in recent years.
 LPNs and LVNs will be needed to assist and care for patients with chronic conditions in skilled nursing and other extended care facilities.
 In addition, many procedures that once could be done only in hospitals are now being done outside of hospitals, creating demand in other settings, such as outpatient care centers.

-The U.S. Bureau of Labor Statistics lists the median annual wage for Licensed Practical Nurses at $46,240 for May 2018
+The U.S. Bureau of Labor Statistics lists the median annual wage for licensed practical and licensed vocational nurses was $48,070 in May 2021.

 Gainful Employment Disclosures – 2019